zinefer/lets-encrypt-azure/docs/Setup.md

 If Azure CDN is setup correctly (with the endpoint and domain already correctly mapped) and the permissions are assigned correctly then the function should create certificates in the keyvault after a successful run and attach them to the CDN/update them when needed.

-**Note:** The CDN update can take up to 6 hours until the certificate is used and you can see the progress in the CDN -> Endpoints section (the function will not check for it once it has triggered the deploy successfully).
+**Note:** The CDN update can take up to 6 hours until the certificate is used and you can see the progress in the CDN -> Endpoints section in Azure (the function will not check for it once it has triggered the deploy successfully).

 ## Known issues